SonnyBurnett/codechallenge/damir2/README.md

 ## Euler 54

 Evaluating a poker hands.
-The main challenge was to evaluate a players hand a give it some value.
-Solution was to give a hand a dictionary of values that represent all possible values in poker:
+The main challenge was to evaluate a players hand and give it some value.
+Solution was to give to the hand a dictionary of values that represent all possible values in poker:

 ```text
     0 - High Card: Highest value card.